gerstner-hub/rocket.term/README.md

 new users appear and as chat history is loaded actively by the user.

 Loading large user lists or the complete history of a chat room with many messages can take a longer time.
-Currently there is no user feedback implemented for when this happens, so the application can be unreactive for a couple of seconds or worse in these situations.
+For the most common operations of this kind feedback will be displayed in the status output bar so you know what is going on.
+There is currently no way to interrupt long lasting operations on user request.

 ## Contributing and Bug Reporting